katzenpost/katzenpost/drafts/deaddrop.rst

-Dead drop requests are authenticated by the Provider's user authentication database similar to how Katzenpost Providers authenticate client wire protocol connections.
-[KATZMIXWIRE]_ [KATZMIXE2E]_ In this case we are coupling the User and AuthToken fields in the DeadDropRequest to provide the needed authentication information.
+Dead drop requests are authenticated by the Provider's user authentication database similar to how Katzenpost Providers authenticate client wire protocol connections, as detailed in [KATZMIXWIRE]_ and  [KATZMIXE2E]_.
+In this case, we are coupling the User and AuthToken fields in the DeadDropRequest to provide the needed authentication information.